janwilmake/x-cli/README.md

 # Creates X Post/thread linked to the repo in cwd
 $ xy hello, world!

-# Post without connecting to a github repo
+# Post a new thread instead of commenting on the active thread
 $ xy -n hello, world!

 # Open your current thread in browser when needed